na-na-hi/renget/archive/void-nigga-things.md

 Its primary goal is to heal his wounds by erasing the damage inflicted, turning the effects of attacks into nothingness.
 This art makes him impervious to the lasting effects of harm, granting him an unwavering resilience against any form of injury as long as he keeps this technique active.
 The injuries he sustains are systematically unraveled, as if they were never inflicted.
 Bruises fade, bones mend, and even the most grievous wounds are erased, returning his body to its peak condition.
 While it can restore damage, it can't prevent it in the first place though.

 **Other**
-i forgot why i picked this so im gonna ignore it it was supposed to be an auxiliary technique
+i forgot why i picked this so im gonna ignore it it was supposed to be an auxiliary technique.

 **Body Tempering**
 "Empty Vessel"